jeffreyscarpenter/katacoda-scenarios/install-cassandra/step2.md

-Once you decompress the tarball, you'll see that the Cassandra binary distribution includes several files and directories.
+# Investigate the contents

-Have a look at these files using the file explorer to the upper right:
+Now let's explore the files under the expanded folder _apache-cassandra-x.x.x_, using the file explorer to the upper right:

 * _NEWS.tx_ includes the release notes describing features included in the current and prior releases
 * _CHANGES.txt_ is similar but focuses on bug fixes.
 You'll want to make sure to review these files whenever you are upgrading to a new version so you know what changes to expect.
 * _LICENSE.txt_ contains the Apache 2.0 license
 * _NOTICE.txt_ contains copyright notices for Cassandra and included software

-Let's take a moment to look around in the directories and see what's there.
+Next, look around in the directories and see what's there.

 * _bin_ - contains the executables to run Cassandra as well as clients, including the query language shell (`cqlsh`).
 It also has scripts to run the `nodetool`, which is a utility for inspecting a cluster to determine whether it is properly configured, and to perform a variety of maintenance operations.
 The directory also contains several utilities for performing operations on SSTables, the files in which Cassandra stores its data on disk.